- This event has passed.

 Join us on Wednesday, October 18, from 9:00-10:30 am, for the guided trail walk at the River-to-Sea Preserve.
 See the changes wrought by Hurricane Matthew.
 Then, step into the ancient Florida coastal woodlands along the preserve trail and learn how Native Americans once thrived there on nature’s bounty.
 Your GTM Research Reserve interpretive guide will point out indigenous plants bordering the trail to the Matanzas River where the mangroves grow.

-Look for the River-to-Sea Preserve sign on A1A, south of the Town of Marineland (across from the ocean).
+Look for the GTM Field Office sign, South of Marineland Dolphin Adventure (across from the ocean).
 Your guide will meet you in the parking lot.
 Click here to reserve a spot online or call 904-823-4500 for more information.

 - Do I need a reservation to attend?
 Yes, please register online by following the links provided above.